laravel/docs/vite.md

 <a name="correcting-dev-server-urls"></a>
 ### Correcting Dev Server URLs

-Some plugins within the Vite ecosystem may be expecting URLs that start with a forward-slash will point to the Vite dev server.
-Due to the nature of the Laravel integration, this is not the case.
+Some plugins within the Vite ecosystem assume that URLs which begin with a forward-slash will always point to the Vite dev server.
+However, due to the nature of the Laravel integration, this is not the case.

-As an example, the `vite-imagetools` plugins will output URLs similar to the following while Vite is serving your assets:
+For example, the `vite-imagetools` plugin outputs URLs like the following while Vite is serving your assets:

 ```html
 <img src="/@imagetools/f0b2f404b13f052c604e632f2fb60381bf61a520">